 over a million people worldwide have made the decision to try our products and we now have thousands of testimonials from customers whose lives have been changed by Bioflow Magnotherapy

-I suppose a testimonial of your life being changed includes sales data of people being becoming poorer after spending up to 60 pounds ($100) on a wristband.
+I suppose a testimonial of your life being changed includes sales data of people being becoming measurably poorer after spending up to 60 British pounds ($100) on a wristband.
 That said, the placebo effect is one of the most powerful forces in medicine so if people feel it helps then this makes for happy customers.

-The Team Sky rider in question is Geraint Thomas and I’m suprised by the quote I found on the website, pictured at the top of the page here.
+The Team Sky rider in question is Geraint Thomas and I’m surprised by the quote I found on the website, pictured at the top of the page here.
 I suppose the extra income probably makes him feel more confident.
 Good for him.
 Thomas won the Tour de Romandie prologue on Tuesday (without the help of the wristband) and he has joined “Team Bioflow”.
 In the past he’s done some promo work for cattle farmers in his native Wales which, I thought, worked better given the local associations and linking sport with a healthy diet.

 Now riders can promote a range of equipment, often they do this as part of their role on the team.
 When you see that a particular product is “the choice” of a team, often this is a financial decision rather than a hand-picked selection to aid performance.
 There can be other deals like sunglasses and shoes where riders sign personal deals.
 Sunglasses might just pieces of polycarbonate but still I feel there’s some use in wearing cycling shoes and sunglasses.
 Plus if some fashion brands make good margins, fine.